offerings for adult singers

 Dive into Classical Music like an Insider

 Discover the beauty of classical music in a whole new way.
-From beloved masterworks, to your favorite composers, to chamber music, soprano Sarah Hawkey will guide you through the rich oeuvre of classical music—sharing the stories, artistry, and insights that bring classical music to life and take you behind the notes.
+From beloved masterworks to chamber music, soprano Sarah Hawkey will guide you through the rich oeuvre of classical music—sharing the artistry & insights that bring classical music to life and take you behind the notes.

 Learn to hear classical music like never before